Hail: Accumulations

 Narrow zones where hail accumulates on the ground in association with thunderstorm activity are known as hail streaks or hail swaths, which can be detectable by satellite after the storms pass by.
 Hailstorms normally last from a few minutes up to 15 minutes in duration.
 Accumulating hail storms can blanket the ground with over 2 in of hail, cause thousands to lose power, and bring down many trees.
 Flash flooding and mudslides within areas of steep terrain can be a concern with accumulating hail.

 Depths of up to 18 in have been reported.
 A landscape covered in accumulated hail generally resembles one covered in accumulated snow and any significant accumulation of hail has the same restrictive effects as snow accumulation, albeit over a smaller area, on transport and infrastructure.
 Accumulated hail can also cause flooding by blocking drains, and hail can be carried in the floodwater, turning into a snow-like slush which is deposited at lower elevations.

 On somewhat rare occasions, a thunderstorm can become stationary or nearly so while prolifically producing hail and significant depths of accumulation do occur; this tends to happen in mountainous areas, such as the July 29, 2010 case of a foot of hail accumulation in Boulder County, Colorado.
 On June 5, 2015, hail up to four feet deep fell on one city block in Denver, Colorado.
 The hailstones, described as between the size of bumble bees and ping pong balls, were accompanied by rain and high winds.
 The hail fell in only the one area, leaving the surrounding area untouched.
-It fell for one and a half hours between 10 p.m. and 11:30 pm.
+It fell for one and a half hours between 10:00 pm and 11:30 pm.
 A meteorologist for the National Weather Service in Boulder said, "It's a very interesting phenomenon.
 We saw the storm stall.
 It produced copious amounts of hail in one small area.
 It's a meteorological thing."
 Tractors used to clear the area filled more than 30 dump truck loads of hail.